GuidesWikiThermal Throttling Explained

 Firstly, it’s important to note that the thermal throttling of the CPU and GPU are almost entirely similar processes; that is: both components lower their power consumption to lower heat production.

-Thermal throttling occurs when your CPU/GPU starts producing more heat than it can dissipate, so it lowers the amount of power it receives[1].
+Thermal throttling occurs when your CPU/GPU starts producing more heat than it can dissipate, lowering the power it receives[1].
 Lower power also means lower core clock speeds (also memory clock speed for GPUs).
 This usually occurs when running a graphics-intensive game or performing rendering workloads.

 Overheating CPU